Weil's Galois Descent Theorem from a computational point of view: An Explicit Example: A curve of genus

-A closed Riemann surface of genus $5$, admitting a group $H \cong {\mathbb Z}_{2}^{4}$ of conformal automorphisms, is called a classical Humbert's curve.
-We may identify $S/H$ with the Riemann sphere and its $5$ cone points to be (up to a M\"obius transformation) given by $\infty$, $0$, $1$, $\lambda_{1}$ and $\lambda_{2}$.
-In \cite{CGHR} was proved that $S$ can be represented by the following irreducible and non-singular complex projective curve
+A closed Riemann surface $S$ of genus $5$ admitting a group $H \cong {\mathbb Z}_{2}^{4}$ of conformal automorphisms is called a classical Humbert's curve.
+We may identify $S/H$ with the Riemann sphere together with five cone points, which, up to conjugation by a M\"obius transformation, can be supposed to be $\{\infty, 0, 1, \lambda_{1}, \lambda_{2}\}$.
+In \cite{CGHR} it was proved that $S$ can be represented by the following irreducible and non-singular complex projective curve

 We may consider an affine model by taking $u_{1}=1$.
 For our example we consider $\lambda_{1}=-1$ and $\lambda_{2}=i$.
 If we set $u_{2}=x_{1}$, $u_{3}=x_{2}$, $u_{4}=x_{3}$ and $u_{5}=x_{4}$, then the affine model (defined over ${\mathbb Q}(i)$) is given by